 Thereafter, we make extensive use of Crystal’s interactive solutions throughout the main body of the event.
 Typically, that involves giving participants access to apps that make it easy to share their views, ideas and questions and message one another (and leaders) in real-time during the event.
 We’ve made extensive use of this kind of audience-engagement technology over the last few years.
-It’s great for large-scale brainstorming, prioritizing, problem solving, gamification and action planning at organisational, team and personal levels.
+It’s great for large-scale brainstorming, prioritising, problem solving, gamification and action planning at organisational, team and personal levels.

-All the data captured goes into a database and is made available after the event – and no one has to write up any flipcharts.
+All the data captured goes into a database and is made available after the event – and no one has to write up any flip charts.
 The tech will even email you your actions, cc your boss.

-In essence pretty much anything you can think of that used to be done with flipcharts, Post-its and brown paper rolls can be delivered by Crystal – but so much quicker, enabling you to cover more ground than you ever thought possible.
+In essence pretty much anything you can think of that used to be done with flip charts, Post-its and brown paper rolls can be delivered by Crystal – but so much quicker, enabling you to cover more ground than you ever thought possible.